 Book Suggestions for the Library

 Cover The Shamrocks

-This game focuses on fine motor, counting, 1-1 correspondence and cognitive skills!
+This game focuses on fine motor, counting, 1-1 correspondence, number sense and cognitive skills!

 Materials needed: Home-made game board; gold tokens or coins, dot and/or numeral dice